videojs/spellbook/docs/sb-build-test-all.md

     A package.json variable that sets the default log level to use for all videojs-spellbook binaries.
 Can be set to fatal, error, warn, info, verbose, debug, or none.

-  <package.json>.spellbook.docs='{}'
+  <package.json>.spellbook.ie8=false
-    Documentation configuration to use in spellbook.
-If this is set to a false value then docs builds will never be attempted.
+    Should spellbook make sure that IE8 is supported.
+Defaults to false.

-  <package.json>.spellbook.docs.src='docs/'
+  <package.json>.spellbook.shim-videojs=true
-    Source directory to use for docs files, set in package.json.
-If this is unset 'docs/' will be used.
-If this directory does not exist docs will not be built.
+    Makes sure that video.js is included in unit tests but will not be bundled into distribution js files.
+Defaults to true.

-  <package.json>.spellbook.js='{}'
+  <package.json>.spellbook.test='{}'
-    JS configuration to use in spellbook.
-If this is set to a false value then api docs builds will never be attempted.
+    test configuration to use in spellbook.
+If this is set to a false value then test builds will never be attempted.

-  <package.json>.spellbook.js.src='src/js'
+  <package.json>.spellbook.test.src='test/'
-    Source directory to use for docs files, set in package.json.
-If this is unset 'src/js' will be used.
-If this directory does not exist api docs will not be built.
+    Source directory to use for test files, set in package.json.
+If this is unset 'test/' will be used.
+If this directory does not exist test will not be built.

   <package.json>.spellbook.js='{}'
     JS configuration to use in spellbook.
 If this is set to a false value